asrhou/NATMI/README.md

 This tool currently provides command line utilities only.

-## Command Line Utilities

-NATMI is a python-based tool to construct cell-to-cell ligand-receptor communication networks from multiomics data.
-It works with with user-specified gene/protein abundance matrix files (csv, tsv, txt, xls or xlsx format) or can be used to explore [Tabula Muris](https://tabula-muris.ds.czbiohub.org/), [Tabula Muris Senis](https://tabula-muris-senis.ds.czbiohub.org/) and [FANTOM5 cell atlas](http://fantom.gsc.riken.jp/5/suppl/Ramilowski_et_al_2015/).

 ## Software Requirements
 Python 2.X or Python3.X
 Python libraries [seaborn](https://seaborn.pydata.org/), [igraph](https://igraph.org/python/), [NetworkX](https://networkx.github.io/) and [PyGraphviz](https://pygraphviz.github.io/) are required to visualise the cell-to-cell communication network at three distinct levels.
 NATMI was tested using python 2.7 and 3.7 versions and seaborn 0.8.1, igraph 0.7.1, NetworkX 2.1 and PyGraphviz 1.5 versions.

+## Command Line Utilities

+NATMI is a python-based tool (see software requirements) to construct cell-to-cell ligand-receptor communication networks from multiomics data.
+It works with with user-specified gene/protein abundance matrix files (csv, tsv, txt, xls or xlsx format) or can be used to explore [Tabula Muris](https://tabula-muris.ds.czbiohub.org/), [Tabula Muris Senis](https://tabula-muris-senis.ds.czbiohub.org/) and [FANTOM5 cell atlas](http://fantom.gsc.riken.jp/5/suppl/Ramilowski_et_al_2015/).

 ### ExtractEdges: Extracting ligand-receptor-mediated interactions between cell types in the input transcriptome data.
 [transcriptome data--> once we agree on how we will word this in the paper, we can modify this]